Join the team

 What is work/life balance like at Oso?

-But we're also not wed to specific hours.
+But we also don't manage to ‘time spent in seat' and we're not wed to specific hours.
 Some people (like our Cofounder & CEO) drop off at 6 pm every day for dinner with their kids.
 Others start their day later and end later.
-We have a small number of recurring meetings, so the emphasis is more on achieving our objectives as a company vs. 'being online.'
+We have a small number of recurring meetings, so the emphasis is more on achieving our objectives as a company vs. ‘being online.'
 And we expect that everyone has a life outside Oso (hobbies, errands, exercise, regular vacation, etc.).

 How do you think about diversity, equity and inclusion?